onejeuu/sc-file/README.md

    scfile **/*.mcsa -O path/to/dir
    ```

-   _In this case, `-O` accepts only a directory.
-With `-O` specified, directory structure is not duplicated._
+   _In this case, `--output` accepts only a directory.
+With `--output` specified, directory structure is not duplicated._

 # 📚 Library